The Dark Truth Behind Amish Puppy Mills

 Dogs, man’s supposed best friends, are found living in cramped, filthy conditions.
 Inside many an Amish barn, there lies a grimly efficient operation, with both adults and puppies enduring squalid confinement – their lives bounded by the bars of a small cage.
 Indeed, this stark reality is affirmed by insider accounts and investigations that paint a somber picture of animal welfare forsaken for profit.

 Whispers turn into cries when former Amish breeders and employees step into the light, their testimonies a jolt to the conscience.
-They speak of deplorable conditions where dogs are mere commodities, birth machines to be discarded when no longer productive.
+They speak of Deplorable conditions Where dogs are mere commodities, birth machines to be discarded when no longer productive.

 The Surprising Scale of Amish Puppy Mill Operations